Astute-Systems/Examples/examples/gxa-1_as_gpioctl/README.md

-# as-gpioctl GXA-1 GPIO Control Tool
+# as-gpioctl

-This tool allows you to manage the GPIO pins on the GXA-1 using the gpiod library.
+This GXA-1 GPIO control tool allows you to manage the GPIO pins on the GXA-1 using the gpiod library.
 It provides command-line options to turn the BIT LED on or off, display information about GPIO and devices, and control the wait time.

 ## Prerequisites